 - Cable management – having your cables placed without order can bring a lot more heat than expected.
 Therefore, it’s best to make sure that the cables are neatly tucked away and that they don’t interfere with the air circulating inside the case.

 - Focus on hot spots – if you’re looking to reduce the GPU temperature, you should probably aim to have hot air from wherever your card is positioned blow somewhere else.
 Ideally, you’d want it to have a clear path out.

 Improve Cooling Itself

-Naturally, if you’re still unable to fix your GPU getting overheated, the reason may be that you simply lack firepower in form of fans inside the case.
-To get around this, there are two simple solutions with one being just getting more fans and of course, setting up their influence on the overall airflow.
+Naturally, if you’re still unable to fix your GPU getting overheated, the reason may be that you simply lack firepower in the form of fans inside the case.
+To get around this, there are two simple solutions, with one being just getting more fans and, of course, setting up their influence on the overall airflow.

 The other way to improve cooling isn’t much of an improvement as it’s a complete replacement.
 We’re talking about water cooling.
 It’s been proven that liquid cooling is better at dissipating heat, but the risk of it accidentally breaking and completely bricking your PC is always there.

 Using Software To Reduce GPU Temperature